MohitRajguru/SeleniumJava/README.md

 # SeleniumJava
-This repo has selenium java codes for public websites
+This repo has selenium java codes for public websites:

+1. IRCTC website(Indian Railways)